First new bluetongue vaccines available for use

 Phil Stocker, chief executive of the National Sheep Association, said: “Farmers should talk to their vets about the pros and cons of vaccination.

-“The decision over whether to vaccinate animals now or wait until the spring is unclear.
+“The decision over whether to vaccinate animals now or wait until the spring is not clear cut.
 Weather conditions are a big factor in this.
 We don’t quite know when colder temperatures will arrive and reduce midge activity.

 “However, we are seeing more and more cases – there are 98 confirmed cases now.
-If farmers do want to protect their stock, it is definitely worth them considering vaccination.”
+If farmers do want to protect their stock, vaccination is definitely worth them considering.”

 Restricted Zone extended